The Book of David

-The Book of David is the eighth studio album by American rapper and producer DJ Quik, released April 19, 2011 on Mad Science and Fontana Distribution.
+The Book of David is the eighth studio album by American rapper and producer DJ Quik, released April 19, 2011, on Mad Science and Fontana Distribution.

-The album debuted at fifty five on the US Billboard 200 chart, selling 10,000 copies in its first week in the United States.
+The album debuted at No. 55 on the Billboard 200, selling 10,000 copies in its first week in the United States.

 Background

 During an interview with Chuey Martinez for KIIS-FM in April 2010, DJ Quik had confirmed that he was done recording the album, but that he was just waiting for the samples to clear.
 In the interview he stated, "I figure how to come back to music I've done every Breakbeat every Drum pattern that you can possibly do and all the while I feel like I got away from the music that made me want to get into the industry from people like Prince, The Time, The Force M.D.s you know some of these 80's hip hop kind of records and even Michael Jackson used the Roland TR-808 drum machine so I kind of got back into raw drum machines going back to the old drums cause they all got character, so this record is kind of an old feel type of record.
 Me king of singing like Prince a little like this record I did with Suga Free this is me singing on that record it's just me trying new and fun things that people like me and around me like stating this is the reunion of me and Suga Free after our beef the past few years with many more songs to come also saying he's producing his next upcoming album."
 On September 27, 2010 a track titled "G-Shit" featuring BlaKKazz K.K. was leaked.